Forex Regulation & Investors Protection

 FOREX REGULATION IN THE EUROPEAN UNION (EU)

-Since 2018, the European Securities and Markets Authority (ESMA) implemented new rules regarding Forex and CFDs trading.
-Here are some important facts regarding the new European regulation on the financial industry:
+Since 2018, the European Securities and Markets Authority (ESMA) has implemented new rules regarding Forex and CFDs trading.
+Here are some important facts regarding the new European regulation:

 □ 30:1 is the maximum allowed capital leverage on Forex major pairs